 MEET OUR TEAM

-Michael Halleck is the President of HWI, a single source product development company established in Colorado in 1984.
-Mr. Halleck also serves as Vice President of Engineering for Sleep Methods, a venture funded sleep services company established in Washington DC in 2000.
-35 years experience as an engineer in the electronic, computer science and mechanical fields.
+Michael Halleck is VP of Software Product Development at HWI, a Steripack product development company.
+Michael has more than 35 years’ experience as an engineer in the electronic, computer science and mechanical fields.
 Highly experienced in real-time embedded, electro-mechanical (robotic), and digital signal processing systems.
 Listed inventor on 17 patents issued.
-Highly varied work experience in Military, Medical, Commercial and Industrial sectors.
+Highly varied work experience in Medical, Commercial, and Industrial sectors.
 Participated with dozens of startups, providing services and guidance in raising capital, business and strategic planning, product development, regulatory, research studies and transfer to manufacturing.
-Worked with numerous research organizations: Mayo Clinic, National Jewish Hospital, Johns Hopkins Hospital, Hospital Universitaire des Enfants Reine Fabiola, to name a few of the more prominent institutions.
+Worked with numerous research organizations: Mayo Clinic, National Jewish Hospital, Johns Hopkins Hospital, Hospital Universitaire des Enfants Reine Fabiola, to name a few.
 As a full academic scholarship student, Mr. Halleck earned a B.S. in Electrical and Computer Engineering from the University of Tulsa.

 Michael D. Halleck